Teal Pond Foundation

 As a private family foundation with no public application process, the foundation's exclusions are not publicly documented.
 Typically, family foundations of this size do not fund:

-- Organizations outside their geographic focus areas
+- Organisations outside their geographic focus areas

-- Individuals (unless through scholarship programs)
+- Individuals (unless through scholarship programmes)

-- Organizations unknown to the trustees
+- Organisations unknown to the trustees

 Governance and Leadership